TERMS OF COMPETITION AND LOCAL RULES

-The Rules of Golf as approved by the USGA and The R&A govern play.
-See applicable tournament round Notice to Competitors, Tournament Information and PBCGA Code of Conduct and Pace of Play Policies for additional Local Rules.
+The Rules of Golf as approved by the United States Golf Association and R&A Rules Limited govern play.
+See applicable tournament round Notice to Competitors, Tournament Information, PBCGA Code of Conduct and Pace of Play Policies for modifications or additions to these Local Rules and Terms of Competition.
 Complete text of Rules and Section 8 Model Local Rules may be found in the Rules of Golf, effective January 2019.
 Unless otherwise provided, penalty for breach of a Local Rule or Condition is two strokes in stroke play or loss of hole in match play.
-In the Rules of Golf, the gender used in relation to any person is understood to include both genders.

 OUT OF BOUNDS: